edWheatcroft/MatlAbaqus/README.md

 # MatlAbaqus
 A collection of MATLAB scripts for interacting with ABAQUS.
+A lot of this code isn't written especially well/neatly.
+Tidying it up is an ongoing task...

 Currently includes (see individual files for further information):
 - readMSG() - A function to extract negative eigenvalue information from ABAQUS' .msg file.